 Large-Scale Marketing RCT

-• Accurately measures small digital campaigns and target audiences
+• Accurately measures specific target audiences

 • Measures ROI for most walled garden campaigns